pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 <span class="newthought">I want to put forward here an alternative
-approach</span> to explaining where I think we are right now by comparing our situation with the situation of several early groups that encountered challenges somewhat parallel to what we're facing at this time.
+approach</span> to explaining where I think we are right now by comparing our situation with a few experiences of several early groups that encountered challenges similar in principle to what we're facing at this time.
 Maybe it's that Cameron Neylon has me [thinking about groups][groups] lately, but these particular groups stick out in history to me[^disclaimer] because of their unique accomplishments and the effects of their shared culture despite the fact that they came together from such distinctly divergent backgrounds and points